-Data Protection Laws means all applicable laws relating to the processing, privacy and/or use of personal data including the following laws to the extent applicable in the circumstances:
+Data Protection Laws all applicable laws relating to the processing, privacy and/or use of personal data including the following laws to the extent applicable in the circumstances:

-- i. the UK GDPR; - ii. the Data Protection Act 2018; - iii. any laws which implement any such laws; and - iv. any laws which replace, extend, re-enact, consolidate or amend any of the foregoing (whether or not before or after the date of this Prospectus); - v. all guidance, guidelines and codes of practice issued by any relevant supervisory authority relating to such Data Protection Laws (in each case whether or not legally binding).
+- a) the UK GDPR;

+- b) the Data Protection Act 2018;

+- c) any laws which implement any such laws;

+- any laws which replace, extend, re-enact, consolidate or amend any of the foregoing (whether or not before or after the date of this Prospectus); and

+- e) any final and binding guidance, guidelines and codes of practice issued by any relevant supervisory authority relating to such Data Protection Laws (in each case whether or not legally binding).

-Dealing Day means a Business Day which does not fall within a period of suspension of calculation of the Net Asset Value of the relevant Class or of the Net Asset Value of the Trust (unless stated otherwise in this Prospectus) and such other day as the Manager may, with the consent of the Trustee, decide from time to time.
+Dealing Day a Business Day which does not fall within a period of suspension of calculation of the Net Asset Value of the relevant Class or of the Net Asset Value of the Trust (unless stated otherwise in this Prospectus) and such other day as the Manager may, with the consent of the Trustee, decide from time to time.

-Depositary Agreement means the agreement between the Manager and the Trustee.
+Depositary Agreement the agreement between the Manager and the Trustee regarding the appointment of the Trustee as depositary.

-EEA means the European Economic Area.
+EEA State the European Economic Area.

-EEA State means a member state of the European Union and any other state which is within the EEA.
+EEA State a member state of the European Union and any other state which is within the EEA.